Pilgrim Roots kindly shared these amazing pictures of illuminations created by people taking part in their #OneSmallCandle campaign across the region.

-For the past few years, fantastic parades of lanterns have taken place in Boston, Gainsborough, Retford and Worksop but, sadly, it has not been possible this year.
+For the past few years, fantastic parades of lanterns have taken place in Boston, Gainsborough, Retford and Worksop but, sadly, it was been possible in 2020.

-Instead, people in the towns and villages linked to the Mayflower story were invited to get creative with a special lantern toolkit and light up their communities this week.
+Instead, people in the towns and villages linked to the Mayflower story were invited to get creative with a special lantern toolkit and light up their communities in November.

-West Lindsey District Council are leading the ‘One Small Candle’ campaign for this year's Illuminate in Gainsborough as part of the town's Arts Council England-funded Mayflower 400 cultural programme.
+West Lindsey District Council led the ‘One Small Candle’ campaign for Illuminate in Gainsborough as part of the town's Arts Council England-funded Mayflower 400 cultural programme.

-Transported and Boston Borough Council are leading activities in Boston, made possible through funding from Arts Council England and Boston Town Area Committee.
+Transported and Boston Borough Council led activities in Boston, made possible through funding from Arts Council England and Boston Town Area Committee.

-Bassetlaw Christian Heritage are co-ordinating activity in North Nottinghamshire supported by funding from Bassetlaw District Council.
+Bassetlaw Christian Heritage co-ordinated activity in North Nottinghamshire, supported by funding from Bassetlaw District Council.

-Below are some of the creative illuminations currently lighting up the Pilgrim Roots region.
+Below are some of the creative illuminations that lit up the Pilgrim Roots region.

 #OneSmallCandle in front of the Mayflower window at St Helena's Church in Austerfield - the home village of William Bradford, who inspired the Illuminate campaign.
 Picture courtesy of Bassetlaw Christian Heritage